pbing/sokoban/README.md

 Levels are defined in XSB format.
 Every level must be separated with a **blank line** (no white spaces).
-Currently the floor is only encoded as <space>.
+Currently the floor is only encoded as 'space'.

 Valid levels are from 1...50.